webmiddle/webmiddle.github.io/docs/fetching/httprequest.md

 ## How it works

-It uses the CookieManager for storing and retrieving cookies.
+It uses **CookieManager** for storing and retrieving cookies.

 The **request body** can be specified either directly as a string or as a JSON object, in the latter case it will be converted to a string by the component.

-The **body conversion** to string depends on the ‘Content-Type’ http header, if it is set to “application/json”, then the body will be JSON-stringified, otherwise the default “application/x-www-form-urlencode” content type is assumed, thus the body will be converted to form data.
+The **body conversion** to string depends on the `Content-Type` http header, if it is set to `application/json`, then the body will be JSON-stringified, otherwise the default `application/x-www-form-urlencode` content type is assumed, thus the body will be converted to form data.

 The component resolves with the **response body** wrapped in a resource, whose name and contentType can be specified as props.

-If the contentType attribute is set to “application/json”, then the content will be JSON-parsed, otherwise it will be kept as is.
+If the contentType attribute is set to `application/json`, then the content will be JSON-parsed, otherwise it will be kept as is.

 In case of **http error**, the component fails with an **HttpError object** containing the error status code.

-The component uses the ErrorBoundary component to retry in case of errors.
+The component uses the **ErrorBoundary** component to retry in case of errors.
 The amount of retries can be customized with the `networkRetries` context option.